miromir237/copter_config/README.md

 It is now running HeliRC Sping FC, Racerstart PG50 4in1 ESC, iFlight Tachyon 2207 1750kv motors and I am currently in test/tunning phase.
 So far it looks promissing but I will probably switch from Butter to Betaflight.

 ## AmaxInno Freestyle 7" v2 number 2
 I was very much pleased with AmaxInno Freestyle 7" v2 so I bought one more.
-I am runnig it with HobbyWing 45A esc, RadixFC and iFlight Tachyon 2207 1750kv motors.
+I am runnig it with Racerstar 35A BLHeli_S esc, RadixFC and iFlight Tachyon 2207 1750kv motors.
 I am currently in test/tunning phase.